ejp-rd-vp/FiaB/README.md

 - About half-way down the settings there is a "Ping" section.
 Add the following URL to the "Ping":
     - https://index.vp.ejprarediseases.org/

-Once you have done this, your site will become registered in the VP Index on the next "ping" cycle (should be daily, by default).
+Once you have done this, your site will become registered in the VP Index on the next "ping" cycle (should be weekly, by default).

 If you want to force the registration, you can shut-down (docker-compose down) and restart your FDP.
 Alternatively, you can force a re-indexing by making the following `curl` command: